lehrblogger/lehrblogger.com-octopress/source/_posts/2008-09-24-intro-to-computational-media-hw3.md

   - assignments
   - ITP
   - ITP - ICM
-excerpt: "In order to understand recursion,"
+blurb: "In order to understand recursion,"
-show_excerpt: true
+show_blurb: true
 ---
 I further expanded on my previous Koch Snowflake Processing sketch to allow for dynamic zooming and moving.
 This Dynamic Snowflake is also at [OpenProcessing][1].